Research Participation Policy

 The department allows instructors to provide alternative assignments for students who desire an alternative means of meeting the research requirement.
 Any alternative assignment must be completed while studies are being conducted.
 That is, the alternative assignments must be turned in no later than one week before the end of the semester.
 Students who are not adults (less than 18 years old) fulfill the research requirement by completing the alternative assignments provided by their instructor.

-Students must obtain 7 hours of research credit.
-If students complete the first 6 credits of the research requirement on time (turn in their papers early or show up on time to all of their experiments), they earn a bonus credit and only have to do 6 hours.
 Participation in a study generally earns one credit per hour of involvement.
 That is, studies lasting less than 30 minutes are worth .5 credit, less than 60 minutes are worth 1 credit, less than 90 minutes are worth 1.5 credits, etc. In-person studies compensate students for their time to arrive at the study with an additional .5 credit.

 You may also earn a maximum of three extra credits in addition to the seven required credits.
 To do this, you must participate in three additional studies (or alternative assignments arranged with your instructor).
 Consult your course syllabus for the exact policy for your class.